-STEP 3 Go to the part or parts of these instructions that apply:
+STEP 3 Read the instructions below and go to the part/parts that applies/apply to you:

 - If you ticked A on the schedule of additional information go to Part 1 - Resident of Australia. - If you ticked B go to Part 2 Resident of Timor-Leste. - If you ticked C go to Part 3 Resident of another country. - If you ticked D you may need to apportion your JPDA income and complete more than one part.
-You will need to follow the instructions in: - Part 1 for the period that you were a resident of Australia - Part 2 for the period that you were a resident of Timor-Leste - Part 3 for the period that you were a resident of another country.
+You will need to follow the instructions in - Part 1 for the period that you were a resident of Australia - Part 2 for the period that you were a resident of Timor-Leste - Part 3 for the period that you were a resident of another country.

-Net assessable JPDA income is assessable JPDA income less allowable deductions relating to that income.
+\ Net assessable JPDA income is assessable JPDA income less allowable deductions relating to that income.